Before you dive straight into the desktop virtualization pool, dip your toes in and make sure it's right for your organization.

 Your VDI assessment may indicate that you won't save money with a virtual desktop environment.
 The real benefits of implementing VDI technology will be simpler desktop management, less hardware and increased mobility and flexibility for end users.

 Deciding whether to implement virtual desktops can be a challenge, but it will be smooth sailing if you know your goals and needs ahead of time.
 This VDI assessment guide can help you determine if virtual desktops are right for your organization.

 Defining goals for your VDI environment

 Implementing VDI technology probably won't save your organization money up front, but there are plenty of other reasons to virtualize desktops.
-For instance, virtual desktops can run both locally and centrally, making their flexibility appealing to users.
-Also, if a client device is stolen, you won't lose critical data, because data isn't stored directly on the physical machine.
+For instance, virtual desktops can run locally and centrally, making their flexibility appealing to users.
+And if a client device is stolen, you won't lose critical data because it isn't stored directly on the physical machine.
 Also consider performance and long-term savings during any VDI assessment.
+Continue Reading

-To figure out if a VDI environment is right for your organization, take a look at your use case.
+To figure out if a VDI environment is right for your organization, take a look at the use cases you'll support.
 If your employees are on the go, single connections via a basic interface are all they need to access their virtual desktops and applications on the road.
 It's important to keep your user requirements in mind when choosing desktop delivery options.
+Continue Reading